davidkane9/creditr/TO-DO.md

 * Enhance get.rates().
 Should have a new argument: "stored" with default value TRUE.
 If TRUE, the data is gotten from the rates.RData.
 If it can't find data, it issues an error.
 Also, add another sourcing to get.rates(), data from FRED.

-* Make data/rates.RData go back to Jan 1, 2004.
-This is how far back our pricing goes.
-Document clearly how this is updated.

 * Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
 We don't need to keep this stuff around, I think.
 Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().